lambdaisland/cli/README.md

  :lambdaisland.cli/argv []}
 ```

+So your `:command` function receives a map, which contains the parsed flags.
+Positional argument are also added to the map, if they are given a name (which
+we'll show below), but they are also gathered under the special key
+`::cli/argv`.

+Note that this map is also bound to the dynamic var `cli/*opts*`, so it's not
+necessary to pass it around everywhere.
+This is especially useful for flags that
+influence global behavior, like `--verbose`, `--silent`, or `--dry-run`.

 At this point a few things are worth calling out.

 - We support both `--flag ARG` and `--flag=<arg>` format in the flag